Florida: Alzheimer’s Disease and Related Dementias for Adult Day Care, 3 units (370)Page 3 of 12

 2.3.4 Rummaging and Hoarding

-Hoarding is associated with insecurity, fear, and anger and may be an attempt to hold onto possessions and memories from the past.
-A person might hoard because they fear losing money or possessions.
-They may feel a lack of control or a need to “save for a rainy day.”
+Rummaging and hoarding are obsessive/compulsive behaviors.
+A person who feels a strong need to rummage or hoard can be remarkably persistent, secretive, and patient making it difficult for caregivers to address these behaviors.
+Hoarding is associated with insecurity, fear, anger, and the desire to hold onto possessions and memories from the past.
+A person who hoards may fear losing money or possessions.
+They may feel a lack of control or a need to “save for a rainy day”.

 Image: Older Woman Rummaging in Closet